Table of Contents

 All mustard grown worldwide is usually divided into the following three categories:

-- White / Yellow Mustard (Sinapis alba or Brassica alba): This is the most extensively grown type of mustard, which has a slightly bigger size than others, a straw-yellow color, and a mildly pungent flavor.
-It is the primary ingredient in North America’s traditional food ‘hotdog mustard’.
+- White / Yellow Mustard (Sinapis alba or Brassica alba): This is the most extensively grown type of mustard.
+It is slightly bigger than others, has a straw-yellow color, and has a mildly spicy flavor.
+It is the primary ingredient in North America’s traditional food, ‘ hotdog mustard.’

-- Black Mustard (Brassica nigra): Mostly found in South Asia, this type of mustard is black in color and has a sharper and more pungent flavor than the previous one.
+- Black Mustard (Brassica nigra): Mostly found in South Asia, this type of mustard is black and has a sharper and more intense flavor than the previous one.

-- Brown Mustard (Brassica juncea): This mustard with a dark brown seed coat is produced in the sub-Himalayan plains of Northern India.
+- Brown Mustard (Brassica juncea): This dark brown seed coat mustard is produced in the sub-Himalayan plains of Northern India.
 It has a strong flavor profile, which is perfect for Dijon-style mustard.
 In English-style mustard, it is also combined with yellow mustard.

 Real mustard oil contains a fatty acid called erucic acid, which acts as a contaminant and causes heart problems due to poor metabolism.
 Hence, it is not allowed by the FDA for food purposes.
 Rather, the FDA considers mustard essential oil as a safer choice for cooking, which is prepared from mustard seeds through the process of steam distillation.
 (1)